-Many individuals on the spectrum discover gaining a deep self-awareness has helped them find ways to manage their emotional regulation.
-As part of AANE’s May 2021 Newsletter, three adults on the spectrum share what they have come to understand about their own emotional regulation and the strategies they use to maintain or restore balance.
+Many Autistic individuals discover gaining a deep self-awareness has helped them find ways to manage their emotional regulation.
+Three Autistic adults share what they have come to understand about their own emotional regulation and the strategies they use to maintain or restore balance.

 Finding Emotional Harmony Through Inner Body Awareness